syedsaqib2457/php-hash/readme.md

 # NodeCompute

-Currently in a pre-release development phase.
+NodeCompute is currently in a pre-release development phase and is likely to contain errors.

+This will be updated when full documentation is ready.